stdchatz/merge-pdfs-to-csv/README.md

 # merge-pdfs-to-csv

-Clean and convert multiple PDF files into a single CSV/Excel file using Python.
+Python script to merge multiple PDF files into a single CSV or Excel file.

 ## Usage